oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-11.png)

-Next click in the *Go to Module Function* link below the *Function Name* field to access to the JavaScripot Editor.
+Next click in the *Go to Module Function* link below the *Function Name* field to access to the JavaScript Editor.

 ![](./images/vbs-app-evenactions-12.png)